IreneMengj/Online-ordering-system/README.md

 ### Note: Please make sure to switch to the V1.0 branch and clone the code from there.
+Thanks

 # Online ordering system
 <h2>1.
 Introduction</h2>